realrate/Causing/README.md

 to yiel the corresponding endogenous values.
 The effects are computed at this individual point.

-- Estimated effects are not based on the hypothesized model.
-Only the zero restrictions (effects being always exactly zero by model construction) are carried over.
+- Estimated effects are based on the hypothesized model: The zero restrictions (effects being always exactly zero by model construction) are carried over and the average hypothesized effects are used as starting values.
+However, effects are estimated by fitting a _linearized_ approximate model using a structural neural network.
-The effects are estimated by fitting a _linearized_ approximate model using a structural neural network.
 Effects are fitted such that the mean square error MSE between observed endogenous and hypothesized model values is minimized.
 This corresponds to a nonlinear structural regression of Y<sub>3</sub> on X<sub>1</sub>, X<sub>2</sub>
 using all 200 observations.